 None of us want to waste our money or fall victim to impulse shopping but stores have marketing down to an art form.
 It can be really hard not to fall for their tricks.
 How can you resist buying stuff because of these sneaky retail tricks?

-Here are some ways you can become a more conscious consumer and keep your money in your pocket and clutter out of your house!
+Here are some minimalist shopping tips you can become a more conscious consumer and keep your money in your pocket and clutter out of your house!

 How to Fight Back: